 Sustainability Advisory Committee

 The Sustainability Advisory Committee (SAC) was established by the Albany Common Council to help the City adopt and promote sustainable practices and to foster unified action on climate change.
-The SAC is expected to study and recommend methods to reduce greenhouse gas emissions, increase energy efficiency and renewable energy production, conserve resources, reduce waste, and employ environmentally-responsible products.
+SAC is expected to recommend methods to reduce greenhouse gas emissions, increase energy efficiency and renewable energy production, conserve resources, reduce waste, and employ environmentally-responsible products.

-Attend a Sustainability Advisory Committee Meeting
+About Sustainability Advisory Committee Meetings

 The minutes for SAC meetings can be found here.